VivekDhanwada/VivekDhanwada.github.io/_projects/01-nem-emissions-bidding.md

 ## Contribution Note

 This was a group capstone project.
 My individual contribution focused on Python code development, data cleaning, and Task 4 analysis.
-The final report represents collaborative group work.
+The final report and recommendations were produced collaboratively.

 ## Project Files